sveltia/sveltia-cms/README.md

 In Sveltia CMS, those per-collection media folders are displayed prominently for easier asset management.

+### Using keyboard shortcuts

+- View the Content Library: `Alt+1`
+- View the Asset Library: `Alt+2`
+- Search for entries and assets: `Ctrl+F` (Windows/Linux) or `Command+F` (macOS)
+- Create a new entry: `Ctrl+E` (Windows/Linux) or `Command+E` (macOS)
+- Save an entry: `Ctrl+S` (Windows/Linux) or `Command+S` (macOS)
+- Cancel entry editing: `Escape`

 ### Using DeepL to translate entry fields

 Sveltia CMS comes with a handy DeepL integration so that you can translate any text field from another locale without leaving the content editor.
 To enable the high-quality, quick translation feature:

 1. Update your configuration file to enable the [i18n support](https://decapcms.org/docs/i18n/) with multiple locales.
 1. Sign up for [DeepL API](https://www.deepl.com/pro-api/) and copy your Authentication Key from DeepL’s Account page.
+1. Open an entry in Sveltia CMS.
-1. Go back to Sveltia CMS, click on the Account button in the top right corner, then click Settings.
+1. Click on the Translation button on the header or each field, right next to the 3-dot menu.
-1. Paste your key to the DeepL API Authentication Key field, and close the Settings dialog.
+1. Paste your key when prompted.
-1. Open any entry, and you can now translate all fields or individual fields by selecting Translate from the three-dot menu.
+1. The field(s) will be automatically translated.

-1. If you have upgraded to DeepL API Pro, provide your new Authentication Key in the same way.
+If you have upgraded to DeepL API Pro, provide your new Authentication Key:

+1. Click the Account button in the upper right corner, then click Settings.
+1. Select the Language tab.
+1. Paste your key to the DeepL API Authentication Key field.
+1. Close the Settings dialog.

 ### Localizing entry slugs